Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Kentucky for at least 28 days before Election Day
+• be a resident of Kentucky

-• not claim the right to vote anywhere outside Kentucky.
+• not claim the right to vote anywhere outside Kentucky

 Louisiana pre-registration rules